4 Key Pillars for Designing the Hybrid Office

 Content specialist in office design and build.

-• Improved performance and productivity: with increased control over their working environment, employees are often more focused and productive.
+• Improved performance and productivity: with greater control over their working environment, employees can choose the settings that increase their focus and productivity.

 • Enhanced recruitment and retention: according to research, two-thirds of people aged 25-34 would not consider applying for a role that did not offer hybrid arrangements.

-• Lowered overheads: through increased efficiencies and reduced real estate requirements, companies adopting a hybrid model can reduce their office size by as much as 50%.
+• Lowered operational costs: through increased efficiencies and reduced real estate requirements, companies adopting a hybrid model can reduce their office size by as much as 50%.

-• Enhanced wellbeing: by improving work-life balance, hybrid working supports employee wellbeing and happiness, which leads to greater engagement and job satisfaction.
+• Better workplace wellbeing: by improving work-life balance, hybrid working supports employee wellbeing and happiness, which leads to greater engagement and job satisfaction.

-• Improved utilisation of space: with employees rotating their in-office hours, companies can be more efficient with space.
+• Smarter space utilisation: with employees rotating their in-office hours, companies can be more efficient with space.
 Fewer workstations free up areas for alternative uses – such as communal activities or events.

-• How to design a hybrid workplace in 2024: four key principles
+• How to design a hybrid workplace: 4 key principles

-Every employee has different needs and preferences.
-While the post-pandemic office has become synonymous with open interiors and collaboration, there will be those who still need quiet, secluded on-site spaces to complete key tasks.
+In a hybrid office, employees’ needs vary.
+Flexibility is essential to support these varied needs and create a space that adapts to people, not the other way around.
 By providing a range of settings within hybrid office layouts, companies can support different types of work and diverse employee requirements.
 For example, open spaces and communal areas are perfect for collaborative activities, such as brainstorms, presentations and meetings.
 Meanwhile, booths, cubicles, niches and nooks provide the perfect spaces for solitary work, ensuring maximum focus and minimum distraction.

 Under hybrid working arrangements, office occupancy will fluctuate.
 Some days will be busy, others less so, with different numbers of people in the office at different times.
 With businesses moving away from permanently allocated workstations, scheduling is key to ensuring capacity control.
 So too is the adoption of flexible and multifunctional spaces that enable companies to adapt their interiors to varying work requirements.